Honduras travel advice

 - Active storm tracking and hurricane watches and warnings - United States’ National Hurricane Center

 Seasonal flooding can hamper overland travel and reduce the provision of essential services.
-Roads, including major highways, may become impassable due to mudslides and landslides.
+Roads may become impassable due to mudslides and landslides.
 Bridges, buildings, and infrastructure may be damaged.

 The air quality in areas near active fires may deteriorate due to heavy smoke.
-In case of a major fire:

 - stay away from the affected area, particularly if you suffer from respiratory ailments